Mexico national Baseball5 team

 The Mexico national Baseball5 team represents Mexico in international Baseball5 competitions.

 History

 Mexico qualified as hosts of the inaugural Baseball5 World Cup, where they finished fifth with a 4–4 record.
 The team participated in the historic first game of tournament, defeating Lithuania 5–3 and 4–2.
+Mexico finished the tournament fifth with a 4–4 record.
+Marián Castro was selected as part of the championship's All Star Team.

+Mexico finished second at the 2024 Baseball5 Pan American Championship held in Barquisimeto, Venezuela.
+The Mexican squad defeated Venezuela in the semifinal 2 sets to 1, but lost in the final against Cuba, 0–2.